fernandoescolar/Xunit.Assume/README.md

 }
 ```

+Ideally, the developer writing a test has control of all of the forces that might cause a test to fail.
+However, sometimes this is not desirable or possible.
+For example, if a test fails when run in a different locale than the developer intended, it can be fixed by explicitly passing a locale to the domain code.
+But if this isn't immediately possible, making dependencies explicit can often improve a design.

-But maybe a developer can find a situation where testing a particular context state makes no sense.
-To solve this, the best way is to use an extension on the 3-As pattern calld "AAAA" or Arrange-Assume-Act-Assert pattern.
+Keeping this in mind, the best way is to use an extension on the 3-As pattern called "AAAA" or Arrange-Assume-Act-Assert pattern.
 Where:

 - **Arrange** the execution context in its initial configuration.
 Create any test doubles you may need.
 Initialize artifacts.